 The burning sensation of chili pepper can scare your dog to back off or dart away.
-You can rub or spray dried chili powder on things or places you want to keep him from, such as your favorite plants.
+You can rub or spray-dried chili powder on things or places you want to keep him from, such as your favorite plants.
 You can also mix it with water to make homemade dog deterrent spray.

 Sometimes, I just hold up the pepper when I want to stop my dog from chewing my shoes or keeps pestering me in the middle of something that I’m working on, it works great to make him back away.
 Whenever possible, I choose not to rub or spray chili power or resort to a spray solution since I think it’s too much for my dog.

-Although chili powder and deterrent spray are not toxic, they can irritate your dog’s eyes, make your dog’s nose itch and sneeze a lot and in extreme case, cause a respiratory problem.
-If you have to use power or deterrent spray solution, I would suggest removing the seeds and the white veins inside the pepper first before grinding or mixing it with water to lessen the heat effect.
+Although chili powder and deterrent spray are not toxic, they can irritate your dog’s eyes, make your dog’s nose itch and sneeze a lot and in extreme cases, cause a respiratory problem.
+If you have to use a power or deterrent spray solution, I would suggest removing the seeds and the white veins inside the pepper first before grinding or mixing it with water to lessen the heat effect.
 The seeds and white veins are where the capsaicin is most highly concentrated — an oil that gives chili its spicy flavor and smell.

 There are a large variety of chilies you can use including Jalapeno chilies, Serrano chilies, Fresno chilies, Habanero chilies, New Mexico chilies, Poblano chilies, Aji Amarillo, and Bird’s eye chilies.

 We all love the scent of citrus since it gives us a feeling of freshness and cleanliness.
 This is the reason why many liquid floor cleaners use citrus scent for their products.
-However, for dogs, citrus smell is a smell that they can’t stand.
+However, for dogs, the citrus smell is a smell that they can’t stand.
 Given that dogs’ sense of smell is 40 times more advanced than humans, this citrus smell can be too much for them and therefore can be used as a safe, natural repellent to keep your dog away from unwanted areas for instance when you want to keep your dog from urinating in your living room.

 To use citrus as a natural repellent, just cut citrus fruits; whether it’s oranges, lemons, limes, or grapefruit, and place the feel in that area.
 You can also fill a spray bottle with concentrated lemon juice as well.
 Then, you just need to spray it around things you want him to stay away from such as chairs, wooden tables or your clothes.